 Lesson 1 - Recognise the achievement in setting up an online store

-In some ways, it is easy to set up an online store.
+In some ways, it’s easy to set up an online store.
 But only, if you piggyback on someone else’s platform.
 Our Print on Demand stores that sit on Redbubble and Spreadshirt for example, take less than a day to set up.

-But it helped that we already had the right assets already in play to fill in their store templates.
+But it helped that we had already created the brand assets you need to fill in their store templates.
 You can have an online store in a day with a logo, designs and some brand blurb if you really want.

 But, those to be honest are like wearing someone else’s clothes.

-It’ll do if the alternative is nothing, but pretty soon, it starts to feel uncomfortable.
+It’ll do if there is no alternative.
+But pretty soon, it starts to feel uncomfortable.